Help us improve your experience.

 6 Deploy a Secure Edge Policy in Juniper Security Director Cloud Configure policies that define the security rules and actions for the traffic originating from or destined to the site.

 7 Get IPsec Tunnel Configuration Parameters to Apply in Juniper Security Director Cloud Note down the details such as service location IP or hostname, the IPsec profile name, and the pre-shared key.
-You need these details to set up IPsec tunnels from Juniper Mist side.
+You need these details to set up IPsec tunnels from the Juniper Mist side.

 • WAN Insights in Mist portal